mingcaocao/guide-uber-api/tutorial/03-uber-sign-up.md

 Before clicking save, you'll also need to indicate whether you'd like to enroll in the Uber API Affiliate Program and whether you agree to the Uber API Terms of Use.

-__Note:__ Under "List of Scope", do not select either of them.
+__Note:__ Under `List of Scopes`, do not select either option.
 Uber users' personal data isn't needed for this tutorial.
 If you do need Uber users' personal data for a later project, you'll need to provide a redirect URL and privacy policy URL before proceeding.

 After saving your app, you'll see a Client ID, Server Token, and Secret.
 We'll come back to these and how to use them as we dig into the API.